Lasko 5586 Tower Heater Review: Oscillation, Timer and Safety

 Performance

-I tested the heater in different settings—a spacious living room and a smaller bedroom.
-It excelled in both.
-On high heat, it warmed the living room within minutes, while the low setting was perfect for maintaining a cozy temperature in the bedroom.
-The automatic temperature control worked efficiently, though I wished it was available on the low setting as well.
+Owner reports cover both a spacious living room and a smaller bedroom, with good results in each.
+On high heat it warms a living room within minutes, while the low setting is better suited to holding a comfortable temperature in a bedroom overnight.
+The automatic temperature control works efficiently, with the caveat that it is unavailable on the low setting.

 How to Use

 Setting up and using this heater is straightforward.
-After assembling the stand, you just plug it in and use either the remote or the unit’s buttons to adjust settings.
-The digital display is self-explanatory, showing the temperature, timer, and mode.
+After assembling the stand, plug it in and use either the remote or the unit’s buttons to adjust settings.
+The digital display is self-explanatory, showing the temperature, timer and mode.

 Warranty